Mar 23, 2026 | 7 Minute Read

 "We got a chance to meet the client once until now.
 We need decent time to assess the details, propose a technical solution, and estimation.
 Further delays will have impact on ETAs."

 One discovery session.
 Three Salesforce clouds in scope.
-Three days to a draft proposal.
+Three days to a draft salesforce rfp response.

 Most teams in that position start writing scope.
 We started by separating the problem.